grafana/agent/docs/sources/flow/reference/components/prometheus.scrape.md

 query parameters, as well as any other settings can be configured using the component's arguments.

+If a target is hosted at the [in-memory traffic][] address specified by the [run command][], `prometheus.scrape` will scrape the metrics in-memory, bypassing the network.

 The scrape job expects the metrics exposed by the endpoint to follow the [OpenMetrics](https://openmetrics.io/) format.
 All metrics are then propagated to each receiver listed in the component's `forward_to` argument.